-The power of sin in a xian worldview is guilt.
-If I were to have an extramarital built on love, is this sinful?
+The power of sin in a Christian worldview is guilt.
+If I were to have an extramarital affair built on love, is this sinful?
 What the heck is ‘sin’?

-I do not use the word sin to define my understanding of human behavior.
-Sin is inherently a religious term, and since I am not a religious person, I have no need for the word sin and its theological consequences.
+I do not use the word sin in defining certain human behaviors.
+Sin is inherently a religious term, and since I am not a religious person, I have no need for the word and its theological consequences.
 Based on cultural and societal norms, humans act in ways that are considered good, indifferent, or bad.
 What we consider good, bad, or indifferent behavior changes with time, circumstance, and place.
-Currently, these things are still deeply influenced by religion, yet religion is losing its primacy and this is why we see religious zealots raging against perceived sins and slights of God and his timeless moral code.
+Currently, these things are still deeply influenced by religion, yet religion is losing its primacy and this is why we see religious zealots raging against perceived sins and slights of God and his supposedly timeless moral code.

-Homosexuality is a science term, a word used to describe same-sex attraction.
+Homosexuality is a scientific term, a word used to describe same-sex attraction.
 It has no inherent moral quality.
-Once we remove religion from discussion, there is less need to concern ourselves with sexual attraction or whom someone marries.
+Once we remove religion from the discussion, there is less need to concern ourselves with sexual attraction or whom someone marries.

 Marriage is a contractual agreement between two people.
-If this contract includes a commitment to monogamy, then I would consider it bad behavior to commitment adultery.
+If this contract includes a commitment to monogamy, then I would consider it bad behavior to commit adultery.
 However, many people marry for reasons other than sex.
-I pastored a few couples who had sexless marriages.
+I pastored a few couples over the years who had sexless marriages.
 One woman thought sex was for having children.
-Once her children were born she was done with having sex and she had no problem with her husband seeking sexual gratification elsewhere.
+Once her children were born, she was done with having sex, and she had no problem with her husband seeking sexual gratification elsewhere.

 When it comes to premarital sex, I see no reason to consider it bad behavior.
-We have laws that govern the age of consent, and as long as the sex is consensual I see no reason to demonize teenagers and young adults for acting on their biological needs and urges.
-Our goal should be to make sure every person receives state-mandated education about human sexuality and birth control.
-The overwhelming majority of teenagers engage in premarital sexual activity, so it is in everyone’s best interest to make sure teens are sexually educated and on birth control until they are ready to have children.
+We have laws that govern the age of consent, and as long as the sex is consensual, I see no reason to demonize teenagers and young adults for acting on (and enjoying) their biological needs and urges.
+Our goal should be to make sure every person receives state-mandated, science-based education about human sexuality and birth control.
+The overwhelming majority of teenagers engage in premarital sexual activity, so it is in everyone’s best interest to make sure teens are properly educated and on birth control until they are ready to have children.
 Doing so would greatly reduce the number of unwanted pregnancies, a goal all of us support.